olexandr-konovalov/gnu/README.md

 ### Acknowledgements

 We acknowledge financial support from the OpenDreamKit Horizon 2020 European Research Infrastructures project (#676541).
+We also acknowledge computational resources that were made available via the Microsoft Azure for Research award.